 Many stakeholders deem time constraints as the amplest issue resulting in defective designs, high accident rates, and loss in revenue.
 Contractors can cut corners to catch up on missed deadlines to avoid further delays and higher costs.

 Project managers need to tackle different variables that cause delays and design workflows to meet the requirements.
-Proper project scheduling and tracking methods can succor facing this challenge.
+Proper project scheduling and tracking methods can succor face this challenge.

 6. Limited Skills